Jonáš Forejtek

 Jonáš Forejtek (born 10 March 2001) is a professional tennis player from the Czech Republic.
 Forejtek has a career high ATP singles ranking of World No. 217, achieved on 1 August 2022.
 He also has a career high ATP doubles ranking of World No. 302, achieved on 28 February 2022.
+He won the 2019 Junior US Open.

 Forejtek has reached five career singles finals, with a record of 2 wins and 3 losses all on the ITF Futures Tour.
 Additionally, he has reached five career doubles finals, with a record of 4 wins and 1 loss which includes a 2–0 record in ATP Challenger Tour finals.

 Junior career

-In 2019, Forejtek reached three junior grand slam finals, one in singles and two in doubles, winning them all.
+In 2019, Forejtek reached three junior Grand Slam finals, one in singles and two in doubles, winning them all.
 At the 2019 Australian Forejtek and compatriot partner Dalibor Svrčina won the boys' doubles title beating Americans Emilio Nava and Cannon Kingsley 7–6(7–5), 6–4 in the finals.
 At the 2019 Wimbledon Championships he partnered with another compatriot Jiří Lehečka capturing his second boys' grand slam doubles title, defeating Govind Nanda and Liam Draxl 7–5, 6–4 in the championship match.
 At the 2019 US Open, he defeated Emilio Nava 6–7(4–7), 6–0, 6–2 in the final to win the boys’ singles championship.

-Forejtek was the World No. 1 male junior player according to the ITF combined singles and doubles junior rankings, achieving this feat on 9 September 2019.
+Forejtek was the World No. 1 male junior player according to the ITF combined singles and doubles junior rankings, achieved on 9 September 2019.